Ericsson decides after review can still do without big merger deals

 The company will also continue to make relatively small bolt-on acquisitions to complement or fill gaps in its product offering or geographic footprint, she said.
 Ericsson lists five such acquisitions made last year in its annual report.

-Investment analysts have suggested Ericsson could buy U.S. group Juniper, to expand in Internet routing, or U.S.-based Ciena,, to boost its position in optical networking.
+Investment analysts have suggested Ericsson could buy U.S. group Juniper (JNPR.N), to expand in Internet routing, or U.S.-based Ciena, (CIEN.N), to boost its position in optical networking.
 It has established sales partnerships with both companies.

 Asked whether Ericsson would consider buying Ciena or Juniper, Qureshi again said that the company's focus was not on doing big deals.